Central Rabbinical Congress: Rabbinical services

 The organization has a full-service Beth Din, providing arbitration and mediation services mainly in marital and business disputes, settling hundreds of cases annually, and co-ordinating tens of Gittin (Jewish divorces).
 The Beth Din also handles all matters pertaining to Kidushin (Jewish weddings), ensuring the couple is allowed to be married in accordance with Halacha.

 The Beth Din division is currently headed by Rabbi Mendel Zilber, widely known as the Freimaner Rav, who serves as the Chief Justice, and some of the Dayanim (rabbinical judges) are Rabbi Yitzchak Menachem Eichenstein of Galanta, Rabbi Meshulam Polatchek (Av Beis Din Meged Yehuda in Brooklyn, New York), and Rabbi Abraham Gross.

 The first Beth Din secretary was Rabbi Shabse Mordche Berkowitz, who was succeeded after his death by Rabbi Yishay Buchinger.

 The organization also maintains, in a separate office, a full-time Beis Hora'ah, with rabbis taking shifts from early morning until midnight to answer questions from the public on Jewish law.
 This division was led for many years by Rabbi Shalom Kraus of Udvari.

-Positions

-In 1986, the CRC publicized the following declaration:

-It is our duty to denounce those who invoke the name of the Almighty in vain.
-It is our holy obligation and our moral responsibility to call on them: Stop using these falsehoods and heresies to justify yourselves and your misdeeds.
-The Jewish faith, as transmitted by the Almighty to our forefathers, has not and will never countenance the Zionist and nationalistic doctrines of the state of Israel.
-These false doctrines are compounded of atheism and anti-religious Zionism, ideologies alien to Judaism.
-Let them not be misrepresented to the world as Jewish.
+Views

+In October 2025, the CRC organized the "Cry of the Exile" protest in New York City against the potential end of the Haredi community in Israel's exemption from service in the IDF.
+Two rival leaders of the anti-Zionist Satmar Hasidic sect, Aaron and Zalman Teitelbaum, urged their followers to participate in the protest, a rare deviation from their traditional policy not to protest Israel during wartime.